intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 Before running `memcached-sensitivity-profile` please ensure that
 * Cassandra is up and running on the cassandra host
-* Snapteld is running on swan host
+* Snapteld is running on SUT
 * Mutilate binary is copied to proper location on mutilate hosts
-* From swan host privileged user can ssh to mutilate hosts using keys authorization.
+* From SUT node, a privileged user can connect via ssh to Load Generator nodes using keys authorization.

 If everything is up and ready then simply launch
 ```